-As a Planner Babe, I like goal setting.
+As a planner babe, I like goal setting.
 I like lists and start and end dates.
 I like to see how things look on paper.
-As a married Planner Babe, I can’t just plan our life by myself, right?
+As a married planner babe, I can’t just plan our life by myself, right?
 So Steven and I plan the big stuff together.
-We talk pros and cons, pick each other’s brains, strategize the compromise and come up with solutions.
+We talk pros and cons, strategizes the compromises and come up with solutions.
 And when it doesn’t work out the way we wanted, we go back and tweak.

-Meetings help to ensure that you’re pursuing the same things.
+Meetings help to ensure that you’re walking in the same direction and prioritizing the same things.
 This is when you get to discuss and work out what’s important to each of you and how that’s going to impact your family, your commitments, your work, etc..
-You’ll also get a feel for all the areas you’re not in sink.
+You’ll also get a feel for all the areas you’re not in sync.
 You may be hustling for one goal but your partner may be preoccupied with another one and the two don’t play well together.
-That’s a conversation that needs to happen.
+Those are conversations that needs to happen.
 Even if you’re not working on the same projects, you still have to be in some kind of rhythm or you’ll just end up getting in each other’s way or sabotaging yourselves.

 Need an accountability partner?
-Marriage comes with a built in accountability partner.
+Marriage comes with one built in.
 Meetings are a great time to check in on progress in any area.
 If you really wanna have some fun and get fancy, you can set up a reward system.
 Thirty-minute massage?
 Breakfast in bed?
 Date night at your favorite restaurant?
-You’ll do their #1 hated chore for a week?
+Do their #1 hated chore for a week?
 Get creative.
 Accountability doesn’t have to be boring or something to dread.
-This is when you get to be your sweethearts biggest cheerleader!
+This is when you get to be your sweetheart’s biggest cheerleader!
 Go big!

 Oh money, money, money.
 If ever a couple needs to be on the same page, it’s with faith and finances.
 We’ll get to faith a bit later but for now let’s just say that talking about finances at spouse meetings has been a relationship saver.
 We have two different personalities when it comes to money – he’s a saver and I’m a spender.
 Having designated time to talk money and expectations and plans is the difference between anxiety and peace.